Advice for First Time Home Buyers

 The Costs of Buying Your First Home

 Most first time home buyers need a loan in order to buy a home.
-In fact, to make a valid offer for a seller to even consider, a pre approval letter from a reputable lender will be required with the submittal of your offer.
+In fact, for a seller to even consider an offer, a pre approval letter from a reputable lender will be required with your offer.
 To obtain a pre approval for a home loan, the lender will require select financial documentation to be reviewed to determine qualifications.
+Of course, you must also meet at least the minimum credit requirements.

 The seller will only take your offer seriously if they receive proof that you are pre approved by a lender who has reviewed your financial qualifications.
 Discover the difference between home loan pre approval and pre qualification.